Tax Rules for Claiming Adult Dependents

 Let’s assume your brother earned $4,000 so he comes in just under the wire on the income test.
 He rents a room in someone’s home and his entire monthly living expenses are $500, or $6,000 a year.
 He uses his entire income to pay these expenses and you kick in the $2,000 balance.

 Keep receipts for other expenses you pay for directly on his behalf.
-In addition to lodging and groceries, expenses that count as support under the IRS rule include medical care, dental care, transportation, clothing, and education.
+In addition to lodging and groceries, expenses that count as support under the IRS rule include medical care, dental care, transportation, and clothing.

 Multiple Support Agreements

 The support that your would-be dependent receives from others counts, too.
 Maybe you have two siblings and they both kick in some money every month to help the brother who’s down on his luck.
-Your personal contribution must still be 51 percent or more unless they sign something called a Multiple Support Agreement letting you claim him as a dependent anyway.
+Your personal contribution must still be 51 percent or more unless they sign something called a Multiple Support Agreement letting you claim him as a dependent regardless of their contributions.

 A Few Other Rules

-If your dependent must file a tax return, he can’t claim a personal exemption for himself in 2017 when personal exemptions are still available.
 If your potential dependent happens to be married, he can’t file a joint return with his spouse unless the sole purpose of filing the return is to claim a refund of overpaid taxes.
+And he can't be claimed by anyone else as a dependent, either.